ecerocks/ece-rocks/_posts/2015-02-01-generated-at-birth.markdown

 [^3]: [SSNs released premortem](http://cancelthesefunerals.com/)
 [^4]: Why does my ISP need to know my SSN?
 [^5]: Through some secure air-gapped hardware RNG, offloaded onto read-only time-locked media, and entrusted to your guardian until you are of-age to make independent decisions
+[^6]: Clearly, revoking a key in this way would signify the end of the contract, in breach or naturally (but either way provably)